Q&A: About What Cheer Flower Farm

 Click for free flower info.

-How can I donate wedding or unsold flowers to the Farm?
+Can I donate flowers, vases or other things to the Farm?

 - gently used wedding and event flowers